If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure

 The biggest football game day is almost here.
 In our house, we care almost as much about the food as we do the game and commercials.
 So, I couldn’t let this special food day go by without sharing some food.
 Check out this Italian Sliders recipe.
 It is so easy to make using pre-made frozen dough… these savory little sandwiches are the perfect appetizer for any time.

 You’re probably wondering what makes these sliders so good?
-Well, how about they are made on freshly baked rolls.
-And, fresh baked rolls are irresistible.
+Well, how about they have freshly baked rolls.
+And, fresh rolls are irresistible.
 Am I right?

 Then, inside the rolls are layers of pepperoni, salami, and melted provolone cheese.
 That makes a winning combination.

-These Spicy Italian Sliders are the ultimate in game day food.
+These Italian Sliders are the ultimate in game day food.
 Try them at home for your family, or bring sliders to the next potluck to share with others.
 You are sure to score a touchdown with them.